WonderWorld: Interactive 3D Scene Generation from a Single Image: Related Work

-Substantial progress has been made in the last several years regarding the quality and speed of 3D representations; the seminal NeRF~\cite{mildenhall2021nerf} paper was followed by Plenoxels~\cite{fridovich2022plenoxels}, InstantNGP~\cite{muller2022instant}, and finally 3D Gaussian Splatting~\cite{kerbl20233d}.
-In the context of 3DGS, researchers also revisited the traditional idea of surfels~\cite{pfister2000surfels,szeliski1992surface}: High-quality Surface Reconstruction using Gaussian Surfels~\cite{dai2024high} and 2D Gaussian splatting for geometrically accurate radiance fields~\cite{huang20242d}.
-While the main focus of these methods is improving reconstruction quality, our goal is to use surfels to speed up the optimization process since they can be initialized in a principled geometry-based way using depth and normals.
+\paragraph{Fast 3D scene representations.} Substantial progress has been made in the last several years regarding the quality and speed of 3D representations; the seminal NeRF~\cite{mildenhall2021nerf} paper was followed by Plenoxels~\cite{fridovich2022plenoxels}, InstantNGP~\cite{muller2022instant}, and finally 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} and InstantSplat~\citep{fan2024instantsplat}.
+In the context of 3DGS, researchers also revisited the traditional idea of surfels~\cite{pfister2000surfels,szeliski1992surface} for high-quality geometry reconstruction~\cite{dai2024high,huang20242d}.
+While the main focus of these Gaussian surfel methods is improving reconstruction quality, we are the first to use surfels to speed up the scene representation optimization by a principled geometry-based initialization.